intel/dffml/docs/concepts/index.rst

 ========

 Here we explain the main concepts of DFFML.
-How things work, and the philosophies behind why they work they way they do.
+How things work, and the philosophies behind why they work the way they do.
 If anything here is unclear, or you think there's a more user friendly way to do something, please let us know.
 See the :doc:`/contact` page for how to reach us.